 These are temporary hairstyles.
 Fold them in half and tie them into your hair at the middle point.
 You will have to repeat the entire process every two or three months as your hair grows continually.

-You can easily do at home by yourself, it is not one that we perform.
+You can easily do at home by yourself.

 Crocheted, Backcombed and Twisted Dreadlock Extensions – What’s the Difference?